rjmoss/CarND-Behavioural-Cloning-P3/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The data was shuffled, with 20% being used as a validation set.
+I used the adam optimizer so there was no need to manually train the learning rate.